cdds-uiuc/climstat-era5/README.md

 ### Module 3 — Visualize (`visualize_data()`)

 Reads from CSV files only — can run independently.
 Produces:
-- County and ZIP code time series (full range + last 2 months zoom), with ERA5 and IFS data overlaid in different colors
+- County and ZIP code time series (full range + last month zoom), with ERA5, IFS gap-fill, and IFS forecast shown in distinct colors and styles
 - County and ZIP code choropleth maps of average statistics (ERA5 only)

+The recent time series plots use line+marker style for readability.
+IFS gap-fill data (past) is shown in green, while IFS forecast data (future) is shown as a dashed orange line.

 ---